 Make sure the seeds have good contact with the soil but don’t bury them.
 Most wildflower seeds need light to stimulate growth.

-Expect wildflower seeds to behave very differently from the seeds of cultivated plants though.
+If you are wondering how long wildflowers take to grow, expect wildflower seeds to behave very differently from the seeds of cultivated plants though.
 They make take a long time to germinate (up to 2 years for some species).

 If you are sowing annual wildflowers such as cornflowers, common poppies and corn marigolds you will need to re-sow them every year.
 For a longer-lasting wildflower meadow, choose perennial species such as oxeye daisy, clover, mallow and campion.